 We need some greenhouse gases surrounding the earth—otherwise the average global temperature would drop from 56 degrees F to around zero—and we’d be popsicles.
 But like anything, too much of a good thing can be ruinous—the earth could warm by as much as 4-6 degrees warmer by the end of the century.
 That would be very bad news for everything from our food and water supplies to diseases to storm severity—and would likely lead to massive refugee flows and conflict between regions within countries and between nations.

 Check out our climate change info and action page —and get to work turning down the heat!

 Stuff - “Innovation is the mother of necessity”—in other words: if they create it, we think we have to have it.

 And it’s getting us in trouble.
-The average American requires 27 tractor trailer loads of stuff from the earth every year to maintain their lifestyles—for household consumption as well as everything we need for roads, buildings, commerce, etc. Take the aluminum can to the left.
-Here’s its story—and more info about the all the other stuff that has come to define our lives.
+The average American requires 27 tractor trailer loads of stuff from the earth every year to maintain their lifestyles—for household consumption as well as everything we need for roads, food production, buildings, commerce, etc. Aluminum cans are one part of the story—read the rest of the story here.

 Food - It’s looking more and more like we are—morally—what we eat.